The Witcher: Blood Origin is set to deliver a whole new experience for fans of Andrzej Sapkowski's beloved fantasy novel series.

 - Laurence O’Fuarain as Fjall

-The character description reveals that she is, “the very last of her nomadic tribe of sword-elves.
+As for Yeoh (Star Trek: Discovery, Shang-Chi), her character Scían is the last of a tribe of Elven nomads.
+Scían is described (per Deadline) as “the very last of her nomadic tribe of sword-elves.
 No one can come close to her artistry with the blade, and no one carries as much loss within their heart.
 When a chance presents itself to retrieve a stolen sacred sword, taken from her fallen tribe by nefarious means, she launches herself into a deadly quest that will change the outcome of the Continent.”

-According to the character synopsis, he’s “born into a clan of warriors sworn to protect a King, Fjall carries a deep scar within, the death of a loved one who fell in battle trying to save him.
+Finally, O'Fuarain (Vikings, Game of Thrones) will portray Fjall, whose character is described by Variety as being "born into a clan of warriors sworn to protect a King, Fjall carries a deep scar within, the death of a loved one who fell in battle trying to save him.
 A scar that won’t let him settle, or make peace with himself or the world around him.
-In his quest for redemption, Fjall will find himself fighting beside the most unlikely of allies as he carves a path of vengeance across a continent in turmoil.”
+In his quest for redemption, Fjall will find himself fighting beside the most unlikely of allies as he carves a path of vengeance across a continent in turmoil."

 The Conjunction of the Spheres had effects that would last hundreds of years in this universe, and is responsible for the rich and diverse make-up of the world – but also the danger, chaos, and uncertainty that prevails throughout it.
 So important is the Conjunction to the entire world of The Witcher, it harbors enormous potential for storytelling and framing the entire universe.